bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

 ## Sorting
- - [x] Sorting: Bubble sort
+ - [x] Sorting: Bubble sort (Easy)
  > Given an array of integers, sort the array in ascending order using the Bubble Sort algorithm.

+ - [x] Mark and Toys (Easy)
+ > Given a list of prices and an amount to spend, what is the maximum number of toys Mark can buy?

- - [x] Sorting: Comparator
+ - [x] Sorting: Comparator (Medium)
 > Comparators are used to compare two objects.
 In this challenge, you'll create a comparator and use it to sort an array.

- - [x] Mark and Toys
+- [x] Fraudulent Activity Notifications (Medium)
- > Given a list of prices and an amount to spend, what is the maximum number of toys Mark can buy?
+> HackerLand National Bank has a simple policy for warning clients about possible fraudulent account activity.
+If the amount spent by a client on a particular day is greater than or equal to the client's median spending for a trailing number of days, they send the client a notification about potential fraud.
+The bank doesn't send the client any notifications until they have at least that trailing number of prior days' transaction data.

+> Given the number of trailing days `d` and a client's total daily expenditures for a period of `n` days, find and print the number of times the client will receive a notification over all `n` days.

+_Note that the range of expenses is very small (0-200), which allows it to be sorted using count sort, which is linear time.
+Create a cumulative sum array (count sort array) to keep all the expenses that need to be used to compute the median.
+Each time remove the last expense and add a newest one and propagate the change throughout the array.
+The median can be efficiently found using `bisect` (binary search) from the cumulative count array._

-- [x] Merge Sort: Counting Inversions
+- [x] Merge Sort: Counting Inversions (Hard)
-> Given `d` datasets, print the number of inversions that must be swapped to sort each dataset on a new line.
+> Given `d` datasets, print the number of inversions that must be swapped to sort each dataset on a new line

-_Use Merge Sort_
+_Use Merge Sort to count inversions.
+When you merge two arrays, every time the element in the right array is smaller than the one in the left array it gets shifted, where the value of that shift is the inversion_

 ## Stacks and Queues
- - [x] Stacks: Balanced brackets
+ - [x] Stacks: Balanced brackets (Medium)
  > Given a string of brackets `{}[]()` state if they are balanced or not.

  _Push each bracket on the stack and pop if found the matching one.
-If closing bracket does not match the one on the top of the stack - Return `False`._
+If closing bracket does not match the one on the top of the stack - Return `False`_

- - [x] Queues: A tale of two stacks
+ - [x] Queues: A tale of two stacks (Medium)
 > Build a queue using two stacks.

-  _There are two methods: 1) make `push` operation costly and 2) make `pop` operation costly._
+_There are two methods to solve the problem: 1) make `push` operation costly, 2) make `pop` operation costly_

  *1) Push operation costly*
  **`push`**
  _- while first stack is not empty - put all elements from the first stack on the second one,_
  _- push the element on the first stack,_
  _- move all elements back from the second stack to the first one._
  **`pop`**